lblclass/hnswgo/README.md

 # HNSWGo

-A Golang implementation of the Hierarchical Navigable Small World (HNSW) algorithm for efficient approximate nearest neighbor (ANN) search.
+A Golang implementation of the Hierarchical Navigable Small World (HNSW) algorithm for efficient approximate nearest neighbor (KNN) search.

 ## Features